 Feasibility studies are planned in Brazil and in Thailand in 2020–2021 to assess the operational feasibility of introducing a G6PD test before administration at various levels of the health services.
 These initiatives will help to inform potential adoption of tafenoquine in other countries affected by P. vivax malaria.

 Improving access to tafenoquine

 Guided by the leadership of national health agencies, VivAccess will also provide support in terms of market analytics, technical expertise and product delivery coordination as countries seek to introduce relapse prevention with tafenoquine into national malaria protocols and accelerate progress towards malaria elimination goals.

 In addition, mathematical modelling has been conducted to assess the potential public health impact of introducing tafenoquine as part of malaria case management to prevent P. vivax relapses in Brazil.
 Cost-effectiveness studies are ongoing to inform Health Technology Assessment in Brazil.
 They should be completed by November 2021.

 Towards a formulation of tafenoquine for children

 The development of a paediatric formulation of tafenoquine is ongoing.
-The results of a paediatric pharmacokinetic bridging study have been finalized and will be submitted to the Australia TGA at the end of 2020.
+The results of a paediatric pharmacokinetic bridging study have been finalized and submitted to the Australia TGA.